gycgabriel/youtube-wrap/README.md

 The `extension` directory is the root for the extension code.
 For local development, add that directory as an unpacked extension [within Chrome](chrome://extensions/).

 The code necessarily depends on undocumented YouTube APIs and UI elements and may prove brittle over time.
-If you are experiencing problems [file an issue](https://github.com/nikhaldi/youtube-charts/issues) or (notify us)[mailto:nhaldimann@gmail.com].
+If you are experiencing problems [file an issue](https://github.com/nikhaldi/youtube-charts/issues).

 ## License